When a node completes the proof of work task the block that they have been working on is ready to be included in the block chain.

 At this point the node can submit the block to all the other nodes for inclusion in the official chain - the nodes also check the block for consistency at this point and once again make sure that a transaction doesn't spend a Bitcoin twice.
 Once the block is validated and submitted to the system the transactions within it have received one confirmation.

 Notice that this doesn't mean that the transactions are good.
 The reason is that there are lots of copies fo the database being updated asynchronously across the network and it is just possible that two or more nodes solved the problem at more or less the same time and some copies of the database might have been updated with a different "next block".
-At this point the split in the database cannot be detected by a distibuted system - each node thinks it has the correct chain - let alone corrected.
+At this point the split in the database cannot be detected by a distibuted system and therefore there can be no attempt to correct it - each node thinks it has the correct chain

-Two nodes have different chains due to being updated by two different sucessful solutions to blocks in different parts of the network
+Two nodes have different chains due to being updated by two different successful solutions to blocks in different parts of the network

 Two candidate blocks but X only fits the end of chain A and Y only fits the end of chain B.